RassilonSleeps/MagicPrompt-SD/README.md

 * Trimmed code by switching gradio's '.interface()' to '.interface.from_pipeline'
 	- This was done to simplify code and prevent log.csv from filling with unwanted prompts
 	- Likely going to change once I better learn python and the options of the transformers library
-* Added requirements.txt for quick terminal deployment via 'pip install -r requirements.txt'
+* Added requirements.txt for quick terminal deployment via pip
 * Also added a seperate notebook-requirements.txt for use with jupyter notebook
 * Changed port from gradio's standard to allow running at the same time as another gradio interface (e.g. Automatic1111's WebUI using default ports)
 * Changed listening address from '127.0.0.1' (local host only) to '0.0.0.0' (network wide)